Natividad Yarza Planas: Political activity

 Some authors suggest that it was Catalina San Martín who was the first female elected mayor, as in Spain they could vote a few months before Catalonia.
 If so, Yarza would be the first female Catalan mayor to be elected.

 After the events of October 1934, her political activity practically stopped and she returned to her teaching post, being replaced as mayor by Josep Solé i Solé by order of the military authority.

 During the civil war, despite being 63 years old, she enlisted in the Barrio column that left Barcelona on August 24.
 She moved to the Aragon front, in the area of Tardienta and the surroundings of Huesca where she carried out supply tasks for the trenches.
 Her involvement at the front ended when the militia columns were militarized and integrated into the People's Army of the Republic.
 Yarza moved to Barcelona to join the Council of the Escola Nova Unificada as a teacher after helping her substitute in La Pobla de Claramunt, Núria Maestre.
 Natividad Yarza was assigned to a school in the upper part of Carrer Balmes in Barcelona where she also resided until the end of the war.

 Once the fascist occupation of Catalonia was completed, Yarza went into exile in France where she survived as an iron presser and thanks to a grant from Spanish Refugee Aid.
 On October 21, 1940, the Comisión Depuradora de Magisterio dismissed her as a teacher.

-Natividad Yarza Planas died in Toulouse on February 16, 1960i at the age of 87, after a fall.
+Planas died in Toulouse on February 16, 1960 at the age of 87, after a fall.